izzetbiophysicist/mol_data_prep/README.md

 # Citation

-The pipeline was originally used in:
+A similar pipeline was originally used in:

 Machado, L. A., Krempser, E. and Guimarães, A. C. R - A machine learning-based virtual screening for natural compounds capable of inhibiting the HIV-1 integrase.
 Frontiers in Drug Discovery (2022)